semojaw/IntegratedVehicleModelDocumentation/README.md

 ## Other Repository Attachments
 - `MainScript* .html` – Main simulation Live scripts converted to HTML with example outputs in different scenarios and configurations.
 Unfortunately, the plots in HTML are not viewed in Github, so download the HTML file and open it outside Github to review them.

-## Images Sources
+## Images sources and used references
-- Paper: Adaptive-robust friction compensation in a hybrid brake-by-wire actuator (DOI: 10.1177/0959651813507562)
+- [1] Paper: Adaptive-robust friction compensation in a hybrid brake-by-wire actuator (DOI: 10.1177/0959651813507562)
+- [2] Georg Rill, Abel Arrieta Castro - Road Vehicle Dynamics: Fundamentals and Modeling with MATLAB
+- [3] Paper: A New Method to Evaluate Bump Steer and Steering Influence on Kinematic Roll and Pitch Axes for All Independent Suspension Types.(SAE Technical Paper)
+- [4] Wuwei Chen, Hansong Xiao, Qidong Wang, Linfeng Zhao, Maofei Zhu - Integrated Vehicle Dynamics and Control
+- [5] Thomas D. Gillespie - Fundamentals of Vehicle Dynamics
+- [6] Hans Pacejka - Tyre and Vehicle Dynamics